engagementlab/streetcred/README.md

 The generic create method accepts the following parameters:

 Required parameters:
-- :api_key
+- :api_key (must match the key on an existing Channel)
-- :action_type
+- :action_type (must match the name of an existing ActionType)
-- :email
+- :email (must be a valid email address - new users can be dynamically created)

 Optional parameters:
 - :description